lfernando-silva/cryptocoins-wallet-schedule/README.md

 ## About Security

 - This plugin stores everything in your browser.
 None of your information is shared through the plugin.
-Anyway, you must be carefour about your computer security as well.
+Anyway, you must be careful about your computer security as well.
 - Once you clear the browser history, you will lose all data.
 - This plugin does not work as a wallet and does not perform cryptocurrency trades.